 To help you avoid unnecessary or distracting clutter in your inbox, xMatters dynamically identifies the best content to send based on your role in the communication process, and automatically suppresses any unnecessary duplicate subscription notifications.
-This ensures that primary responders and decision makers receive only directly-targeted notifications, and other stakeholders or subscribers get a single copy of the content most appropriate for their needs.
+This ensures that primary responders and decision makers receive only directly-targeted notifications, and other stakeholders or subscribers get the content most appropriate for their needs.
 Here's how it works:

 - If you're targeted directly as a recipient for an event, you will receive only the targeted messages; xMatters suppresses (or 'de-duplicates') any notifications that you might have received from your subscriptions.

-- If you're notified about an event via a two-way subscription, you'll only receive a single notification with response options; xMatters suppresses any notifications you might have received via one-way subscriptions.
+- If you're notified about an event via two-way subscription, you'll receive a notification with response options on each of your targeted device types; xMatters suppresses any notifications you might have received via one-way subscriptions.

-- If you have only FYI (one-way) subscriptions, you'll receive only a single notification about an event; xMatters suppresses any duplicate FYI subscription notifications.
+- If you have only FYI (one-way) subscriptions, you'll receive a notification about an event on each of your targeted device types; xMatters suppresses any duplicate FYI subscription notifications.

 - If you have more than one subscription of the same type, xMatters will use the first one based on an alphabetic sorting of subscription names.